 - a.
 Any unsportsmanlike conduct from players, coaches, or spectators may result in them being removed from the game or playing field, and may cause a team to forfeit.
-If a coach or parent is ejected for unsportsmanlike conduct, he/she must leave the park within 2 minutes of the call by the umpire.
+If a coach or parent is ejected for unsportsmanlike conduct, he/she must leave the park within 2 minutes of the call by the umpire/staff.
 If he/she fails to leave the park, it will result in a forfeit.
 In addition, that coach or parent will receive a minimum one game suspension.
 (Note: Each incident will be reviewed by the Youth Sports Staff and Recreation Administrator and may result anywhere from a one game suspension to a full season suspension.) - b.
 Failure to abide by the Coaches Code of Conduct or any serious violation of the rules and guidelines my result in the Disciplinary Sanctions of removal, suspension, or termination as a volunteer coach. - 2.
-PRACTICES: Practices will be limited to a maximum of three practices per week and no longer than one and half hour per practice prior to the first game.
-Once the season has begun, practices will be limited to a maximum of two per week and no longer than one and a half hour per practice. - 3.
+PRACTICES: Practices will be limited to a maximum of two practices per week and no longer than one hour per practice prior to the first game.
+Once the season has begun, practices will be limited to a maximum of two per week and no longer than one hour per practice.
+Teams will be given one guaranteed practice on a city permitted field per week. - 3.
 CHATTER: Chatter is allowed as long it is positive and directed to own team.
 The teams may not yell anything at the opposing players. - 4.
 PARTICIPATION: Every youth registered in the program is required to participate in each scheduled game when he/she is present and physically capable to participate.
 Player participation shall not be penalized for any reason.
 All players present shall play the entire game, at bat and in the field.
 When all players have batted, the inning is complete.
-Since there is no score kept during the game, Mighty Mite and Junior Coach Pitch teams will bat through their lineup exactly once, regardless of how many players are on the other team. - 5.
-FIELD LAY OUT: The ball diamond will have 60' bases, depending on the dimensions of the field.
+Since there is no score kept during the game, T-ball and Coach Pitch baseball teams will bat through their lineup exactly once, regardless of how many players are on the other team. - 5.
+FIELD LAY OUT: The ball diamond will have 50' bases, depending on the dimensions of the field.
 Pitchers position will be located 30' from home plate.
 A 10' diameter circle will be drawn around the pitcher's position.
-Between each base (halfway point) shall be a line to determine whether a runner shall advance or return to their last base.
-At home plate a fair/strike arc shall be drawn 8' from home plate between the third base and first base lines.
+Between each base (halfway point) shall be a line to determine whether a runner shall advance or return to their last base. - 6.
+GAME DURATION: All T-Ball and Coach Pitch baseball Division games shall be four (4) innings or no new inning after 50-minutes.